 Visits to the Cinema Barge are always unique.
 Presentations include a pre-show talk about the film and its relation to canal history.
 Staying for a post show chat and drink is encouraged.
-A gourmet popcorn taster is included in the ticket price.
+We have a small bar and gourmet popcorn available.
+Just like a real cinema!

 "Just been to see Wes Anderson’s The Life Aquatic on Barge Fiodra - brilliant evening.
 Fab film, amazing venue, lovely company -)))"

 "On Fiodra in the snow, which was a bit magical.
 The projection was wonderful.
 The film itself is captivating.
 Camerawork, photography, music, plot and subplots were often taking my breadth away (literally).
-Everyone in the audience loved it (BR, private screening L'Atalante)
+Everyone in the audience loved it (BR - private screening of L'Atalante)

 Canals and film

 British canals feature as locations in many films, but there are only a handful that make the canal life central to the story.
 My aim, on Fiodra, is to bring these films to new audiences who are fascinated by canals and to those of us who live and work "on the cut"